visuve/ostrinkets/readme.md

-# fstrinkets - file system trinkets
+# ostrinkets - operating / file system trinkets

+- Small trinkets for fun & learning

 ### rand_file
 - Opens a random file in a directory using default file association